FREE TRIAL UPGRADE!

 Developing corrective actions and communicating findings

-• Recommendations for corrective and preventive actions are necessary to minimize or eliminate the likelihood of another accident happening.
+• Recommendations for corrective and preventive actions are necessary to minimize or eliminate the likelihood of another incident happening.

-• Findings in a final report concerning an accident investigation must be communicated to upper management, with the goal of preventing future accidents.
+• Findings in a final report concerning an incident investigation must be communicated to upper management, with the goal of preventing future incidents.

-After determining the root cause of an accident, corrective and preventive actions must be implemented that will eliminate, or at least reduce, the chances of another accident occurring.
+After determining the root cause of an incident, corrective and preventive actions must be implemented that will eliminate, or at least reduce, the chances of another incident occurring.

 Developing an effective set of corrective and preventive actions starts with an evaluation of the identified root cause(s).
 Usually, recommendations for corrective actions follow in a rather straightforward manner.